-The Oregon FEB is partnering with Portland Community College’s respected CLIMB Center for Advancement and their outstanding instructors to deliver a rigorous training program aligned with Office of Personnel Management’s Executive Core Qualifications.
+The Oregon Federal Executive Board (OFEB) Associates Program offers rising federal leaders in Oregon and SW Washington a unique opportunity for professional development within a group of motivated federal peers who care deeply about the impact of public service.
+The FEB partners with exceptional federal leaders at the SES-level as well as Portland Community College’s respected CLIMB Center for Advancement to deliver a rigorous academic and hands-on program aligned with Office of Personnel Management’s Executive Core Qualifications.
 In addition to the core competency focus, the program offers executive shadows, inspiring speaker panels, and a collaborative team project that will have a lasting impact on the local federal community.

-The Oregon Federal Executive Board is proud to welcome our distinguished class of 2019 Associates:
+The Oregon Federal Executive Board is proud to welcome our distinguished 2019 Associates

 Eddie Abrams, Department of Labor - Veterans’ Employment & Training Service

 Mario Rafael Batlle, Department of Homeland Security - Transportation Security Administration

 Jason Bearth-Higgins, Department of Homeland Security - Transportation Security Administration